Syzygium cumini: Description

-The leaves which have an aroma similar to turpentine, are pinkish when young, changing to a leathery, glossy dark green with a yellow midrib as they mature.
+The aromatic leaves are pinkish when young, changing to a leathery, glossy dark green with a yellow midrib as they mature.
 The leaves are used as food for livestock, as they have good nutritional value.

 Syzygium cumini trees start flowering from March to April.
 The flowers are fragrant and small, about 5 mm in diameter.
 The fruits develop by May or June and resemble large berries; the fruit of Syzygium species is described as "drupaceous".
 The fruit is oblong, ovoid.
 Unripe fruit looks green.
 As it matures, its color changes to pink, then to shining crimson red and finally to black color.
-A variant of the tree produces white coloured fruit.
-The fruit has a combination of sweet, mildly sour and astringent flavour and tends to colour the tongue purple.
+A variant of the tree produces white-coloured fruit.
+The fruit has a combination of sweet, mildly sour, and astringent flavour and tends to colour the tongue purple.

+Distribution

+Syzygium cumini is native to the Indian subcontinent (the Andaman Islands, Bangladesh, Nepal, India, the Eastern Himalayas, Pakistan, Assam state, the Laccadive Islands and Sri Lanka); China (Hainan province, South-Central and Southeast China); Indonesia (Java, the Maluku Islands, Sulawesi); Southeast Asia (Cambodia, Laos, Malaysia, Thailand, Vietnam and Myanmar); Australia (Queensland).

 Invasive species

 This species is considered invasive in Florida, South Africa, parts of the Caribbean, several islands of Oceania, and Hawaii.